Use Story Mapping To Deliver Software Products Faster

 At this point, it’s also fine if the groups are unequal.
 Some may consist of only one activity while others have dozens.
 You’ll improve the map after several iterations.

 Now it’s time to see if you can build a sequence of action items with no gaps.
 The best approach is to have another person to go through your map and ask you questions like: “How did you get to this point, if you don’t have X and Y?”

-You can also do this exercise on your own, but it’s always good to check the process with the help of a different actor.
+You can also do this user story mapping exercise on your own, but it’s always good to check the process with the help of a different actor.

 For example, if you build the development process from a buyer’s perspective, make sure to also check it from the seller’s perspective.
 After, you may want to regroup your action items, add new elements, or rearrange the workflow.

 Now it’s time to prioritize your action items.
 On the very top of the map, you should have activities that are at the core of your system.
 They are absolute “musts” in order to solve the stated problem.

 There is one particular approach that often proves useful at this point in the process: prioritize items as “must,” “should,” and “nice to have.”
 Must go at the top, while “nice to have” goes at the bottom.

 Define your minimum product